LuigiCavalieri/cipher/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.2.1 =

-Removed the QuickTags feature and made a deep refactoring.
+General improvements.

 == Changelog ==

+= 1.2.1 =

+Improved the namespacing of the base class.

 = 1.2 =